Kimberly A. Hart, Ph.D., LCPC, LPC, PEL:SC, NCC, ACS

 Special Interests and Service Work

-Professor Hart's service work crosses several areas of mental health awareness, advocacy, and education.
-Professor Hart is a past-president of the Illinois Counseling Association (2019-2020), Illinois Association for Specialists in Group Work (2016-17) and Illinois Counselors for Social Justice (2015-16).
-Professor Hart's advocacy and education work extend to National Council for Behavioral Health (NCBH) Mental Health First Aid training for youth, adults and higher education institutions, NBCC-I Mental Health Facilitator training and Mindful Cross-Cultural group facilitation.
-Professor Hart's leads the Men of Color research team with focused efforts to improve the connections with and empowerment of Black, indigenous, men of color in the general population and counseling profession.
+Professor Hart's service work crosses several areas of mental health awareness, advocacy, leadership, and education.
+Professor Hart is a past president of the Illinois Counseling Association (2019-2020), Illinois Association for Specialists in Group Work (2016-17) and Illinois Counselors for Social Justice (2015-16).
+Professor Hart's advocacy and education work extends to service and consultation on Mental Health First Aid for youth, adults and higher education institutions, trauma-informed education, multicultural inclusion, and healing racism through Mindful Cross-Cultural group facilitation.
+Professor Hart's efforts extend outward from her efforts to improve the connections with and empowerment of Black, indigenous, people of color in the general population and counseling profession.

 Graham Hall 416E